ghsourcecode/GDAL_Python3/README.md

 Functions.py is needed by many of these scripts, as it contains basic functions repeatedly required

+### best_Comb.py

+Uses the files created by best_Reg.py and returns a value for each pixel that represents the *best* monthly combination

+Largest values are returned for linear regression p-Value, r-Value and Mann-Kendall p-Value.
+Smallest values are returned for linear regression slope, intercept, standard error and additionally r-value

+The script assigns a shorter integer (i) to each month combination (e.g. 101112 for Oct,Nov,Dec is value 23).
+This assignment depends on the number of month combinations used and may vary as such.
+Therefore an *_Info.txt* files is created, storing the relation between each i and original month combination.

+The i is the value that represents the best month combination in the output rasters.

 ### best_Reg.py

 Input is a folder containing monthly rasters potentially spanning over several years (file naming scheme: 1999_03.tif)